2007–08 New York Rangers season

+Offseason

-The off-season began in late June with the 2007 NHL Entry Draft in Columbus, Ohio.
+The off-season began in late June with the 2007 NHL entry draft in Columbus, Ohio.
 The Rangers had the 17th overall pick in the first round, yet came away with a steal as Russian superstar Alexei Cherepanov fell for the taking, despite being considered by many rankings to be a top five prospect, and the top European available in the draft.
 A variety of reasons have been postulated for Cherepanov's drop, most notably, the lack of a new transfer agreement between the National Hockey League and the International Ice Hockey Federation concerning players from Russia.
 In the second round, the Rangers selected goaltender Antoine Lafleur from the P.E.I.
 Rocket of the QMJHL.
 Lafleur was ranked #3 among North American goaltenders by NHL Central Scouting.

 The Rangers made a tremendous splash on July 1, the first day of free agency.
 Within a 30-minute span on that Sunday evening, the Rangers announced the signings of the two most coveted centers available: Scott Gomez from the rival New Jersey Devils and Chris Drury from the Buffalo Sabres.
 As both players had worn number 23 with their previous teams, general manager Glen Sather flipped a puck at their introductory press conference to determine who would wear number 23 on the Rangers; the winner was Drury.

 After these signings, left out of the picture was center Michael Nylander, who had reportedly signed with the Edmonton Oilers, but then actually signed with the Washington Capitals.
 In addition, the Rangers also lost Jed Ortmeyer, Brad Isbister, Karel Rachunek and Kevin Weekes to the free agency market, the latter two signing with the rival New Jersey Devils.

 The Rangers re-signed a number of their own free agents, including Jason Strudwick, Petr Prucha and Brendan Shanahan.
 Goaltender Henrik Lundqvist and forward Marcel Hossa had been designated for salary arbitration, but both signed contracts before reaching their respective hearings.
 Sean Avery did go through arbitration and was awarded a one-year deal worth $1.9 million.

 The multitude of high-profile free agent signings in July left the Rangers dangerously close to the league's $50.3 million salary cap.
 This effectively forced the Rangers to deal Matt Cullen and his $2.875 million per year cap number back to the Carolina Hurricanes.
 At the start of the season, the Rangers total cap number was over the league maximum, but player bonuses can be deferred to the next season if it causes a team to exceed the upper limit of the salary cap, so the Rangers were in compliance.

-On April 3, 2008, the New York Rangers clinched a playoff berth for the third consecutive season in a 3–0 win against their crosstown rival Islanders.

 Regular season

 The Rangers had the most shutouts of all 30 teams in the League, with 12.

+On April 3, 2008, the New York Rangers clinched a playoff berth for the third consecutive season in a 3–0 win against their crosstown rival Islanders.